-The advising process for students at Frank Phillips College begins with the New Student Orientation.
-All new students are encouraged to attend the meeting, which is scheduled prior to the first day of classes.
 During their first semester, first-year students are required to make an appointment to meet with an advisor.
-Once a major is declared, each student is assigned to a faculty advisor in that major field of study.
+Once a major is declared, each student is assigned to a faculty advisor in that major field of study during orientation seminars or FYIS 0301.
+Students who do not declare a major will be assigned based on interests/possible majors.
 Faculty advisors are available to assist students in academic planning through completion of testing requirements and meeting prerequisites for courses taken.
-Students who do not declare a major will be assigned to faculty or staff advisors who may assist them with general requirements.